Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions

-\paragraph{Conditioning inside non-i.i.d.\ loops.} The probabilistic loop in Prog.~\ref{prog:bit-flipping} models a discrete sampler which keeps tossing two fair coins ($\progvar{b}_1$ and $\progvar{b}_2$) until they both turn tails.
+\paragraph{Conditioning inside non-i.i.d.\ loops.} The probabilistic loop in Prog.~\ref{prog:bit-flipping} models a discrete sampler which keeps tossing two fair coins ($\progvar{h}_1$ and $\progvar{h}_2$) until they both turn tails.
 The \codify{observe} statement in this program conditions to the event that at least one of the coins yields the same outcome as in the {\makeatletter \@@par \parshape0 \everypar{}

 previous iteration, thereby imposing the global effect to \enquote{reset} the counter $\progvar{n}$ and restart the program upon observation violations.
-This way of conditioning -- that induces data dependencies across consecutive loop iterations -- renders the loop non-i.i.d. and, as a consequence, no known tactic can be employed to pull the observation outside of the loop.
-However, given a suitable invariant -- in the form of a conditioned loop-free program that can be shown semantically equivalent to the loop -- our method automatically infers that the posterior distribution is $-\frac{7 \cdot N^2}{N^2+8 \cdot N - 16}$, where $N$ is the formal indeterminate of the counter $\progvar{n}$ (note that $\progvar{b}_1 = \progvar{b}_2 = \progvar{b}'_1 = \progvar{b}'_2 = 0$ after termination).
-Furthermore, our inference framework admits \emph{parameters} in both programs and invariants, for e.g.\ encoding distributions with unknown }
+This way of conditioning -- that induces data dependencies across consecutive loop iterations -- renders the loop non-i.i.d.\ and, as a consequence, no known tactic can be employed to pull the observation outside the loop.
+However, given a suitable invariant -- in the form of a conditioned \emph{loop-free} program that is equivalent to the loop -- our method automatically infers that the posterior distribution is $-\frac{7 \cdot N^2}{N^2+8 \cdot N - 16}$, where $N$ is the formal indeterminate of the counter $\progvar{n}$ (note that $\progvar{h}_1 = \progvar{h}_2 = \progvar{h}'_1 = \progvar{h}'_2 = 0$ on termination).
+Furthermore, our inference framework admits \emph{parameters} in both programs and invariants for, e.g., encoding distributions with unknown probabilities like $\bernoulli{p}$ with }

-probabilities such as $\bernoulli{p}$ with $p \in (0,1)$; it is capable of determining possible valuations of these parameters such that the given invariant is semantically equivalent to the loop in question.
-The support of parameters makes it a viable approach to facilitating template-based invariant synthesis (see, e.g., \cite{DBLP:conf/tacas/BatzCJKKM23}) and model repair (cf.\ \cite{DBLP:conf/birthday/CeskaD0JK19}).
-See details and examples in \Cref{sec:synthesis}.
+$p \in (0,1)$; it is capable of determining possible valuations of these parameters such that the given invariant is equivalent to the loop in question.
+The support of parameters in our approach enables template-based invariant synthesis (see, e.g., \cite{DBLP:conf/tacas/BatzCJKKM23}) and model repair (cf.\ \cite{DBLP:conf/birthday/CeskaD0JK19}), as detailed in \Cref{sec:synthesis}.